 Trail Tips & Trail Loops

 When planning your trip, consider a midweek excursion if you can.
-Not only are the trails quieter and the conditions better, rates for overnight snowmobiling packages are often better than on weekends.
-For a complete look at the trails in Muskoka, visit the OFSC Interactive Trail Guide or stop by our Visitor Information Centre (open seven days a week from 9 a.m. to 5 p.m.) to grab a printed club trail map.
+Trails are quieter, conditions are better and rates for overnight snowmobiling packages are cheaper.
+For a complete look at the trails in Muskoka, visit the OFSC Interactive Trail Guide.

 Photo credit: Craig Nicholson